 Acupuncture should be highly considered for migraine treatment and prevention.3

-What do you mean my Qi is Out of Balance?
+What Do You Mean My Qi Is Out of Balance?

-During acupuncture treatment for migraine, in order to restore the balance and flow of Qi, your acupuncturist will insert fine sterile needles at specific points along the meridian pathways.
+During acupuncture treatment for migraines, in order to restore the balance and flow of Qi, your acupuncturist will insert fine sterile needles at specific acupuncture points along the meridian pathways.
 Based on your unique symptoms, your acupuncturist will choose to concentrate on acupuncture points related to specific organs.
 Afterwards, your acupuncturist may prescribe a variety of self-care techniques further expedite your healing process.

-Chiropractic care for Headaches and Migraines
+Chiropractic Care for Headaches

-Home Remedies for Headaches
+Home Remedies for Headache Relief

-Below are a few ways that you can participate in your own healing, by making simple lifestyle changes that may help soothe or even prevent—head pain.
+Below are a few ways that you can participate in your own healing, by making simple lifestyle changes that may help soothe or even prevent head pain.

 - Healthy Habits: Making minor changes can make a big difference in your overall health and vitality.
-Do your best to eat healthy, organic foods, and make sure to get enough sleep every day.
+Do your best to eat healthy, organic foods, and make sure to get enough sleep everyday.

 - Otesa,Miles.
 Migraines and family history.
-Migraine.com, Nov 2010. https://migraine.com/migraines-and-family-history.
+Migraine.com, Nov 2010.
 [Link]

 - Nelson, C. F., Bronfort, G., Evans, R., Boline, P., Goldsmith, C., & Anderson, A. V. The efficacy of spinal manipulation, amitriptyline and the combination of both therapies for the prophylaxis of migraine headache.
 Journal of Manipulative & Physiological Therapeutics 1998 Oct: 21(8), 511-9.